 The rejection you feel will cause you to feel angry.
 You will need to work through the anger and the resentment.
 Anger will help motivate you to work on improving your life — but, be careful because it can cause you to fall into the trap of bitterness.

-80% of your energy is used to process your emotions.
+Processing your emotions can swallow up to 80% of your energy.
 That is why you feel confused, and why you feel troubled and question yourself.
 Your self-esteem has been greatly affected.
 To top everything off — you feel cut off from people because friendships change when a marriage breaks up.
 You lose some of your “couple” friends.
 You feel left out and isolated.
 You feel depressed because of the divorce and the depression makes you want to isolate yourself.
 There can be employment and financial difficulties.